Techtonica/curriculum/react-express.js/react-expressjs.md

 ![](react-express.png)

 If you look at the above diagram all the web requests without the /api will go to React routing and the React Router kicks in and loads components based on the path.
-All the paths that contain /api will be handled by the Node server itself.
+All the paths that contain /api will be handled by the Node server itself.[^2]
-In this post, we are going to develop the React app with NodeJS and see how to build for production.[^2]

-### Common Mistakes & Misconceptions

-List things that learners might not realize, might assume at first, or should avoid.

-- Example
-- Example

 ### Guided Practice